 Rinse sauerkraut and squeeze dry (I drain juice lightly out of the jar/can).
 Cut sausages into 2-inch pieces.
 Put ½ the sauerkraut in the slow cooker.
 Add the sausage pieces on top.
 Continue to layer remaining ingredients in slow cooker in the order listed.
 Top with remaining sauerkraut.
 Do not stir the layers.
 Cover.
 Cook on high 4 hours, or low 6-7 hours.
 Stir before serving.

-The final recipe is Beef Barbacoa — a favorite with Chipotle fans.
+The final recipe is for beef barbacoa — a favorite with Chipotle fans.
 It’s perfect for busy nights when you want delicious Mexican-style beef for burritos or fajitas.
 This recipe was originally published on allrecipes.com and submitted by lizbot1; I’ve adapted it somewhat.

 Slow Cooker Beef Barbacoa